chocolatecandyman/1.1.1.1-app-WARP-1-billion-GB-key/README.md

+-- There are some changes in cloudflare licencing and API protocols, because of which they key only works in mobile appand not in PC - Will be fixed soon!!!
 # 🌟 WARP+ 1 BGB/24 PB/1.92 EB Key
 - NOTE : Do not abuse the system by generating more than 2 keys in 1 day and do not try to act smart.
 I see everything.
 If you try to flood the system by generating excess keys you will be blacklisted from using this link forever.

 **Deployed at:** [Chocolatecandyman.warp](https://tvi.la/uongaGd4X
 )